 Hi there!
-I’m Ignacy Kajdan, a software engineer and researcher passionate about programming, electronics, embedded systems, artificial intelligence1, free software, DevOps, and cybersecurity.
-With a diverse technical skill set and a drive to explore new frontiers, I am always eager to learn.
+I’m Ignacy Kajdan, a software engineer with interests in electronics, embedded systems, DevOps, and artificial intelligence1.
+I’m passionate about programming and free software, with a diverse technical skill set and a constant drive to learn.

-I am close to earning my MSc in Automatic Control and Robotics from the Poznan University of Technology.
-During my university years, I was part of the Formula Student racing team, PUT Motorsport.
-I also worked part-time as an R&D engineer at the Mobile Robotics Lab, developing an autonomous mobile platform for cargo transportation.
+I hold an MSc in Automatic Control & Robotics from Poznan University of Technology, specializing in Robotics & Autonomous Systems.
+During my studies, I was part of the PUT Motorsport Formula Student racing team and worked as an R&D Engineer at the Mobile Robots Lab, developing an autonomous mobile platform for cargo transportation for Samsung Electronics Poland Manufacturing.

 I have a great appreciation for free and open-source projects, as well as the decentralized “Bazaar” development model2.

-Outside of tech, I enjoy classical music, visual arts, philosophy, and hard science fiction, particularly post-apocalyptic and cyberpunk genres.
-I have a white cat and a broken keyboard.
+Outside of tech, I enjoy epic music (Two Steps From Hell), visual arts, a bit of philosophy, and plenty of hard science fiction, particularly post-apocalyptic (Metro 2033) and cyberpunk (Blade Runner) genres.
 My favorite meal is burgers, especially this one.

 I speak (nearly) flawless Polish, quite good English, terrible German, and a bit of Spanish.
 I can also translate some PSL (Polish Sign Language) signs.